rcl-ssl/docs/portal/stand-alone-san.md

 ## Completing the HTTP Challenge

-To validate your domain, you will be required to place two (2) files in the root of your website.
+To validate your domain, you will be required to place **two (2)** files in the root of your website.

 In your hosted website, you will need to create a folder named: .well-known/acme-challenge (note the dot at the start) in the root of your website.

-Add a extension less file with the file name identified in the HTTP Validation page.
+Add a extension-less file with the file name identified in the HTTP Validation page.
 To this file, add the content identified in the HTTP Validation page.

-Ensure you can access the file publicly in the web browser by clicking on the link in the HTTP validation page.
-When you click on the link, you should see the validation content in the file displayed in the browser.
+Ensure you can access the files publicly in the web browser by clicking on the links in the HTTP validation page.

+When you click on a link, you should see the validation content in the file displayed in the browser.
 If you do not see the content or the link is in-accessible the domain validation will fail.

 ![image](../images/portal/stand-alone-san-http-validation.PNG)

-- The following example image illustrates the file in the web root directory
+- The following example image illustrates one of the files in the web root directory

 ![image](../images/portal/stand-alone-san-http-token.PNG)